pgRouting/pgrouting/doc/src/migration.rst

 Migration of single path functions
 -------------------------------------------------------------------------------

-THe standardized :ref:`pgRouting-concepts:Result columns for single path functions` are |short-generic-result|
+The standardized :ref:`pgRouting-concepts:Result columns for single path functions` are |short-generic-result|

 The following functions need to be migrated when they are being used in an